square/okio/README.md

 memory Java Strings use an obsolete character encoding called UTF-16.
 It is a bad encoding because it uses a 16-bit `char` for most characters, but some don’t fit.
 In particular, most emoji use two Java chars.
-This is problematic because `String.length()` returns a surprising result: the number of UTF-16 chars and not the natural number of glyphs.
+This is problematic because `String.length()` returns a surprising result: the number of UTF-16 chars is not the natural number of glyphs.

 |                       | Café 🍩                     | Café 🍩                        |